leap-hand/LEAP_Hand_Sim/README.md

 For training details of this policy refer to the LEAP hand [paper](https://arxiv.org/abs/2309.06440) section VI-D.

 ## Citing
-If you find LEAP hand or this codebase useul in your research, 	please cite:
+If you find LEAP hand or this codebase useful in your research, please cite:
 ```
 @article{
 	shaw2023leaphand,